mvbasov/OMN/app/src/legacy/assets/md/default/Help.md

 ##### Modified:
 This metadata will write to html page `<meta>` tag Automatically set to current time when page crete.
+Automaticaly changed (if present on page) after external editor called and file timestamp changed.

 ##### Category:
 This metadata will write to html page `<meta>` tag